algorithmiaio/dev-center/_pages/algorithm-development/advanced-algorithm-development/dealing-with-bottlenecks.md

 ```

-As you can imagine, you can mix/match those techniques as necessary to optimize your pipeline; the one additional recommendation we have is when you're building your own parallel pipelines,
+As you can imagine, you can mix/match those techniques as necessary to optimize your pipeline the one additional recommendation we have is when you're building your own parallel pipelines,
 to try and experiement with small # of parallelism first (1-2 threads) and ensure that works before scaling up.

 Other than that, if you have any questions or comments around any of these examples please feel free to reach out.